Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

     1. Under **Supported account types**, select **Accounts in this organizational directory only**
     1. Select **Register** to create the application.
 1. In the **Overview** blade, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.
-1. In the app's registration screen, select the **Authentication** blade to the left.
-1. If you don't have a platform added, select **Add a platform** and select the **Web** option.

-    1. Click **Save** to save your changes.
 1. In the app's registration screen, select the **Certificates & secrets** blade in the left to open the page where you can generate secrets and upload certificates.
 1. In the **Client secrets** section, select **New client secret**:
     1. Type a key description (for instance `app secret`).
     1. Select one of the available key durations (**6 months**, **12 months** or **Custom**) as per your security posture.
     1. The generated key value will be displayed when you select the **Add** button.
 Copy and save the generated value for use in later steps.
     1. You'll need this key later in your code's configuration files.
 This key value will not be displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.
-    > :bulb: For enhanced security, instead of using client secrets, consider [using certificates](./README-use-certificate.md) and [Azure KeyVault](https://azure.microsoft.com/services/key-vault/#product-overview).
+    1. For enhanced security, instead of using client secrets, we'd be [using certificates](./README-use-certificate.md).
     1. Since this app signs-in as itself using the [OAuth 2\.0 client credentials flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow), we will now proceed to select **application permissions**, which is required by apps authenticating as themselves.
     1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs:
     1. Select the **Add a permission** button and then:
     1. Ensure that the **My APIs** tab is selected.
     1. In the list of APIs, select the API `TodoList-webapi-daemon-v2`.
         1. We will select “Application permissions”, which should be the type of permissions that apps should use when they are authenticating just as themselves and not signing-in users.
    1. In the **Application permissions** section, select the **ToDoList.Read.All|ToDoList.ReadWrite.All** in the list.
 Use the search box if necessary.
     1. Select the **Add permissions** button at the bottom.
     1. Select the **Add a permission** button and then:
     1. Ensure that the **Microsoft APIs** tab is selected.
     1. In the *Commonly used Microsoft APIs* section, select **Microsoft Graph**
         1. We will select “Application permissions”, which should be the type of permissions that apps should use when they are authenticating just as themselves and not signing-in users.
    1. In the **Application permissions** section, select the **User.Read.All** in the list.
 Use the search box if necessary.
     1. Select the **Add permissions** button at the bottom.
 1. At this stage, the permissions are assigned correctly but since the client app does not allow users to interact, the users' themselves cannot consent to these permissions.
 To get around this problem, we'd let the [tenant administrator consent on behalf of all users in the tenant](https://docs.microsoft.com/azure/active-directory/develop/v2-admin-consent).
 Select the **Grant admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all accounts in the tenant.
 You need to be a tenant admin to be able to carry out this operation.